Hairum-Qureshi/cis-advisor-backend/README.md

 - Use **only retrieved context** when forming answers
 - Output HTML (no headers, frontend-safe markup)

 This is a **prompt-control mechanism**, not a complete safety system.
-For production-scale deployments, add:

-- Intent classification
-- Stricter request validation
-- Rate limiting
-- Abuse detection

 ---